Pedropcrdp242/InfoKernel/README.md

-# Kernel Info App
+# RootMate!

 ## About

-**InfoKernel**

-Kernel Info App is an open-source application designed to retrieve detailed information about the kernel and the type of root you're using.
+RootMate is an open-source application designed to retrieve detailed information about the Root Access and the type of root you're using.
 With this app, you can:

 - Check if the device has root access.
 - Identify the type of root (Magisk, KernelSU, or other).